emacsmirror/comint-histories/README.md

 #### comint-histories-search-history

 This is the only interactive function provided by comint-histories and allows you to browse a history with `completing-read` to select and insert a history item.
-If called with prefix arg then the user is prompted to select a history with `completing-read`, otherwise automatic selection is made.
+If called with prefix arg, then the user is prompted to select a history with `completing-read`, otherwise automatic selection is made.

-Many packages will sort the candidates for `completing-read`, however you almost certainly do not want your histories sorted as they are already in order of newest entries to oldest.
-For this reason a binding similar to the following is recommended for using `comint-histories-search-history`.
+Many packages will sort the candidates for `completing-read`, however, you almost certainly do not want your histories sorted as they are already in order of newest entries to oldest.
+For this reason, a binding similar to the following is recommended for using `comint-histories-search-history`.

 ```
 (define-key comint-mode-map (kbd "C-r") #'(lambda () (interactive)